-- 9.1 Information on employees who have gone through or are going through gender assignment is still not widely held.
+- 9.1 In 2015 a new transgender policy was produced in consultation with a transgender employee and the employee network.
+Information on employees who have gone through or are going through gender assignment is still not widely held.
 The council asked all employees to provide updated equality information on all of their protected characteristics.
 We recently asked our employees whether their gender identity is the same as they were assigned at birth.
 It is worth stating that the information can only be asked on a voluntary basis.
 However, we hoped that employees will be willing to share this information with us, providing us with a baseline of employee information to help to inform our policies and practices.
 As a result of our update exercise, we have reduced (but not removed) the gaps in our information which is "not known".
-Of course employees have the opportunity not to disclose information on an equality aspect if they so wish. - 9.2 Our records show that 38.26% of employees have the same gender identity as assigned at birth, and information is missing for 61.09% of employees although the percentage of missing information is reduced when schools are excluded.
-0.60% of employees chose not to disclose information on this.
+Of course employees have the opportunity not to disclose information on an equality aspect if they so wish. - 9.2 Our records show that 38.28% of employees have the same gender identity as assigned at birth, and information is missing for 61.11% of employees although the percentage of missing information is reduced when schools are excluded.
+0.55% of employees chose not to disclose information on this.
 0.06% of employees have self-reported as having gone through or are going through gender reassignment.
 The breakdown of schools/central has been removed due to the low numbers involved.

+Gender Identity Total %

+employees

+Employees who 2,528 38.28%

-Gender Identity Total employees % Employees who consider themselves to have the same gender identity as birth 2764 38.26% Employees who don't consider themselves to 4 0.06%
+consider themselves to

+have the same gender

+identity as birth

+Employees who don't 4 0.06%

+consider themselves to

-have the same gender identity as birth
+have the same gender

+identity as birth

-Employee info withheld 43 0.60%
+Employee info withheld 36 0.55%

-Employee info not 4413 61.09%
+Employee info not 4,036 61.11%

 known

-Total 7,224 100%
+Total 6,604 100%